UC San Diego

 • Keep any evidence (such as broken glass, broken locks, or record of an activated alarm) if the crime occurred because of forced entry.

-2. Notify Risk Management of damage or loss.
+2. Notify Risk Management immediately.

 Call EH&S Risk Management, (858) 534-2454, to report the incident and initiate the claim process.